Mukul-15/Chat-application/client/README.md

 2. **Firebase Setup:**
    - The Firebase configuration is already set up in `src/firebase/config.js`
-   - Make sure your Firebase project has Authentication and Firestore enabled
+   - Make sure your Firebase project has Firestore enabled
-   - Enable Email/Password authentication in Firebase Console
+   - No Firebase Authentication needed - we use custom auth

 3. **Start development server:**
    ```bash